Actionable Book Summary: Influence By Robert Cialdini

 The Core Idea:

 Every day we communicate with other people and part of our work, part of our survival on this planet is bound up with our ability to persuade others to believe us, agree with us, buy from us.
-Influence By Robert Cialdini, explain in details how we can become better in our communication with other people and how we can persuade them to follow us and agree with us.
+Influence by Robert Cialdini, explain in details how we can become better in our communication with other people and how we can persuade them to follow us and agree with us.

 Our everyday life is so busy.
 That’s why we form certain beliefs and establish automatic behavior in order for our brain to save energy.
+For example:

 We see someone wearing a suit and we think that he is smart or important, or probably both.